ymgenesis/FaceTools/README.md

 # Tips

+- If not all target faces are being detected, activate Chunk to bypass full image face detection and greatly improve detection success.
+- Final results will vary between full-image detection and chunking for faces that are detectable by both due to the nature of the process.
+Try either to your taste.
-- For faceoff, use the color correction node before faceplace to correct edges being noticeable in the final image (see example screenshot).
+- For FaceOff, use the color correction node before faceplace to correct edges being noticeable in the final image (see example screenshot).
-- Non-inpainting models may struggle to paint/generate correctly around faces
+- Non-inpainting models may struggle to paint/generate correctly around faces.
 - If your face won't change the way you want it to no matter what you change, consider that the change you're trying to make is too much at that resolution.
 For example, if an image is only 512x768 total, the face might only be 128x128 or 256x256, much smaller than the 512x512 your SD1.5 model was probably trained on.
 Try increasing the resolution of the image by upscaling or resizing, add padding to increase the bounding box's resolution, or use an image where the face takes up more pixels.
 - If the resulting face seems out of place pasted back on the original image (ie. too large, not proportional), add more padding on the FaceOff node to give inpainting more context.
 Context and good prompting are important to keeping things proportional.
 - If you find the mask is too big/small and going too far outside/inside the area you want to affect, adjust the x & y offsets to shrink/grow the mask area
-- Make sure to match the scaling factors between the two nodes (unless introducing other upscaling/downscaling prior to FacePlace, in which case some math is necessary).
-If upscaling the original image between FaceOff and FacePlace to avoid downscaling the bounded image before placement, the X & Y coordinate outputs from FaceOff have to be multiplied with Multiply nodes by the same upscale factor you upscaled the original image by in between.
 - Use a higher denoise start value to resemble aspects of the original face or surroundings.
 Denoise start = 0 & denoise end = 1 will make something new, while denoise start = 0.50 & denoise end = 1 will be 50% old and 50% new.
-- mediapipe isn't good at detecting faces with lots of face paint, hair covering the face, etc. Anything that obstructs the face will likely result in no faces being detected
+- mediapipe isn't good at detecting faces with lots of face paint, hair covering the face, etc. Anything that obstructs the face will likely result in no faces being detected.
 - If you find your face isn't being detected, try lowering the minimum confidence value from 0.5.
 This could result in false positives, however (random areas being detected as faces and masked).
-- Be sure your "Faces" input corresponds to the amount of faces you want to detect.
 - After altering an image and wanting to process a different face in the newly altered image, run the altered image through FaceIdentifier again to see the new Face IDs.
-MediaPipe will detect faces in a different order after other faces have changed.
+MediaPipe will most likely detect faces in a different order after an image has been changed in the slightest.

 <hr>